-Considering the current situation worldwide with the COVID 19 virus, more and more companies are looking to cut costs in order to survive.
-Many of those organizations will consider offshore outsourcing as a way to decrease expenses, aiming to get access to a skilled labour force, a boost in flexibility and receiving sufficient quality of service.
+COVID 19 hit us all in surprise.
+Many business are cutting costs now due to the uncertainty in what will happen in the future.
+Additionally, organizations will consider offshore outsourcing now only as a way to decrease expenses but a way to get access to a skilled labor force, a boost in flexibility and receiving sufficient quality of service.

-However, companies must consider a factor that is more subtle and not as easily measurable – culture.
+Culture though is the factor companies must consider.
+Why?
 Peter Drucker once said, “Culture eats strategy for breakfast”.
-And when we discuss culture in the context of a nationality scale things get even more complicated.
+And when we discuss culture in the context of a nationality things get even more complicated.

-Let’s start from Geert Hofstede’s cultural dimension theory which is a framework for cross-cultural communication.
+Geert Hofstede’s cultural dimension theory is a great start.
+It’s a framework for cross-cultural communication.
 Essentially it considers the cultural differences between nations in aspects such as individualism/collectivism, power distance, activity/passivity and communication styles.
-All those factors can impact interactions, communication, interpretation, understanding, productivity, comfort and commitment.
-It’s interesting to observe how nationalities differ more and more in these categories beyond the distance.
-As an example let’s consider a country in Europe like the Netherlands as opposed to an Asian country – India.
+All those factors can impact commitment, interactions, , interpretation, productivity, comfort, communication and understanding.
+It’s interesting to see how nationalities differ more and more in the above categories farter and farther they are from each other.
+As an example let’s consider the Netherlands that is based in Europe with India in Asia.

 People in western countries, in general, seem to be a lot more individualistic compared to those in the East.
-Add to this the fact that westerners tend to be a lot more proactive, a lot of issues may arise if the cultural difference is not considered beforehand.
+Moreover, Europeans tend to be a lot more proactive.
+Thus a lot of issues may arise if the cultural difference is not considered beforehand.

 What difference does it make?

-From my experience, some people such as the Dutch are interested in hearing what others are thinking about an idea.
-They want everyone in the team working on something to understand the big picture in order to provide good suggestions for improvement and so on.
+Let’s take Dutch people as an example.
+They are interested in hearing what others are thinking about an idea.
+They want everyone to understand the big picture in order to provide good suggestions for improvement and so on.

 Let’s narrow it down to the context of software development.
-If you have a team of developers based in an Asian country such as India you’ll soon realize that even though they may have great engineering skills they need very detailed direction in order to deliver the expected results.
-Here’s what a study, done by Jens Dibbern, Jessica K. Winkler and Armin Heinzl, observed:
+If you have a team of developers based in an Asian country such as India you’ll soon realize that even though they may have great engineering skills they need very detailed specifications in order to deliver the expected results.
+Here’s what a study, done by Jens Dibbern, Armin Heinzl and Jessica K. Winkler observed:

 “On the working level—development, testing, etc. you have to give very precise specifications.
 And they will do exactly as prescribed.
 But if you don’t say ‘you should also consider this or that’, if you don’t specify in a clear way—that’s why you encounter a lot of problems in software development projects, because they are not able to relate to the whole.”